foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_SW-check.rst

       #. close |pmc|
       #. open |ppc|

-   |hear|: If this is test is performed with no debugger, one hears the contactors four times clicking in sum.
+   |hear|: If this test is performed with no debugger, contactors should be heard clicking four times.

    #.
 Check contactor counter; |var_bkpsram_co|